 Our volunteers believe it is not only the best job, but the most meaningful way to share the Christmas spirit.

 Listen here… to Radio National’s interview with a mother and her twelve-year-old daughter who have been volunteering at the Colony 47 Community Christmas Lunch for the last 5 years.

 The reflections of this 12 year old girl who has been volunteering on Christmas Day since she was 7 are truly inspirational.

-Colony 47 has 45 years’ experience hosting the event and Colony 47’s Christmas Lunch Committee begin work in October to ensure staff and volunteers run like a well-oiled machine.
+Colony 47 has over 30 years’ experience hosting the event and Colony 47’s Christmas Lunch Committee begin work in October to ensure staff and volunteers run like a well-oiled machine.

 The event is held at the Hellenic Hall, North Hobart and guests enjoy a traditional roast meal, dessert, Santa’s visit with a gift for everyone and the option of taking away a hamper and another meal.

 Feedback from guests tells us again and again that companionship is the most enjoyed element of the event, with food, entertainment and Santa’s gifts close behind.